bcallanan/kafkaStreams/README.md

 ##### <i><b>Degugging - Important </b></i>

-So what if your code isnt doing what you think or you need more insight into what the KStream is doing with you topic event record.
-Well, there's a way!  <i><b>Peek</b></i>
+So, what if your code isn't doing what you think or you need more insight into what the KStream is doing with your topic event record.
+Well, there's a way and an excellent way to do this in production!  <i><b>Peek</b></i>.
+This is a better way than using the print operator.

 <details>
   <summary>(Show/hide Debugging with peek)</summary>